erkanceylan/blog/about.md

 ### Yeteneklerim
 -----
 - __Intermediate Level English__
-	- I am not a fluent speaker but I am pretty good at reading something in English.
-I can say that almost there is no English documentations that I cannot read completely in software sector.

 - __C# ve ASP.NET MVC__
 - __Javascript - Node JS__
 - __SQL - T-SQL__